marshallm94/Mastering_Software_Development_R/README.md

 ### S3

-S3 and S4 are the "older" OOP frameworks in R, while "RC" is the new system for OOP.
+S3 and S4 are the "older" OOP frameworks in R, while "RC" (also called "R5") is the new system for OOP.

 In the S3 system, you can arbitrarily assign a class to any object (goes against most OOP principals).
 This is performed using the `structure()` function: